Claim: A college student sends her parents a letter recounting a series of disasters that have recently befallen her and other shocking news.

 All things considered, my problem is this.
 I love my fiancée and look forward to bringing her into the family.
 I certainly want to be totally open and honest with her.

-Should I tell her about my cousin who is a Kerry supporter?
+Should I tell her about my cousin who is a [John] Kerry supporter?